The Comeback (Seinfeld): Plot

 Jerry is pressured into buying a high end racquet by the worker at a pro tennis shop, an Eastern European man named Milos.
 While playing at a tennis club with Elaine, Jerry discovers that Milos is a horrible tennis player.
 In Jerry's eyes, this undermines Milos' credibility as a salesman.
 Milos offers to do anything in exchange for Jerry not revealing his secret.
 While in the shop, Jerry's eye is caught by an attractive woman.
 The woman, named Patty, waits for him outside his apartment.
 She propositions him for sex, but recoils in shame, revealing that she is Milos' wife and was instructed to seduce Jerry by her husband.
 The incident makes her lose respect for Milos.

 Kramer rents a straight-to-video movie about a woman in a coma.
 Frightened by the movie, he has a living will drawn up.
 He retains a lawyer named Shellbach, with Elaine as his executor, and opts to have his life support terminated in all but the most extreme cases.
 Kramer finishes watching the movie, in which the woman comes out of the coma.
 Not having known that it is possible to awake from a coma, he resolves to get his living will annulled, but misses his appointment.
 He learns that he can catch up with Shellbach at the tennis club.

 Milos asks Jerry to let him win a game of tennis to regain Patty's respect.
 During the game, Milos derides Jerry's tennis ability.
 Frustrated at Milos' taunts, Jerry begins to play for real.
 He hits a ball wide of Milos, who swings wildly at it, releasing his racquet into the air.
 It comes down on another tennis player, who falls on a ball machine, redirecting its aim to Kramer's head.
 Kramer ends up in the hospital.
 When Elaine visits him, looking for an outlet for her VCR, she unplugs a large plug.
-Kramer wakes up and, seeing the plug in Elaine's hand, thinks she just removed his life-support.
+Kramer wakes up and screams, seeing the plug in Elaine's hand and thinking she just removed his life-support.